 The new Inflation Reduction Act (IRA) drastically changes what vehicles are eligible for the federal tax credit.
 EVs must have a final assembly point in North America, are required to have a certain percentage of critical minerals that are extracted or processed in the U.S. or free trade partners, and a minimum percentage of battery components that are assembled or manufactured in North America, and they must meet the strict budget caps based on body style.
 Things weren’t as difficult before, but you’re going to have to do some homework to see what EVs are eligible for the tax credit.

-For the time being, we strongly believe that for the majority of consumers, a gas-powered vehicle is still the better option.
+But for the time being, we strongly believe that for the majority of consumers, a gas-powered vehicle is still the better option.
 If gas prices hit $6 again and routinely stay up there, we may reconsider our decision, but purchase prices for EVs will also have to come down.